Several research studies currently underway involve the

 - post-license safety-positive and safety-negative driving behaviors

-The team uses several methodologic approaches in its work to help reduce the frequency and severity of crashes involving teens behind the wheel.
+The Teen Driver Safety Research team uses several methodological approaches in its work to help reduce the frequency and severity of crashes involving teens behind the wheel.
 These include:

 - evidence-based intervention design and evaluation

 - driving simulation